- In addition to recommendations, what else is in the application?

 1. In addition to recommendations, what else is in the application?

-- Signature Documents - Items that need your electronic signature.
+- Items that need your electronic signature.
 Your signature is your agreement and acknowledgement to policies and your responsibilities as a Willamette participant on WU Sponsored Study Abroad.
+These relate to money, credit, and other important details.
+Take time to read to know what is expected of you.

 2. For Recommenders: Can my recommender just write a letter?
 What if they have questions or problems?

 The online forms must be completed to satisfy the application requirements.
-A letter alone will not satisfy the step.
+This includes responding to specific questions.
+A letter will not satisfy the recommendation process.

 Is your recommender having problems of any kind?
 Can't get to the form, information disappears, not sure what to do?
 Your recommender (not you) should contact our office directly for help.
 They can reach us at <email@example.com>.
 If they call, please urge them to leave a message if we can't answer: 503-375-5493.